Publications

 Read more

-Janice McNab - Doctoral research: ‘The Ghost Artist: Tracing spectral embodiment as aesthetic resistance, in an unknown woman’s C18th paintings, and work by Hilma after Klint and Louise Bourgeois.’
+Janice McNab - Doctoral research: ‘The Ghost Artist: Tracing spectral embodiment as aesthetic resistance, in the work of women artists over the last 250 years.’
+Author: Janice McNab.
+264pp.
+Design: Mind Design, Amsterdam.’

-Doctoral research: ‘The Ghost Artist: Tracing spectral embodiment as aesthetic resistance, in an unknown woman’s C18th paintings, and work by Hilma after Klint and Louise Bourgeois.’
+Doctoral research: ‘The Ghost Artist: Tracing spectral embodiment as aesthetic resistance, in the work of women artists over the last 250 years.’
 Author: Janice McNab.
 264pp.
 Design: Mind Design, Amsterdam.

 Read more